 Cloth diapers may have many pros over disposable ones but is it for you?
 If you are a new parent thinking of making the switch, here is all that you need to know

-It’s what our mothers and grandmothers used.
+It's what our mothers and grandmothers preferred for us.
 And now its back in our lives in a new millennial avatar.
 Yes, we are talking about cloth diapers.